ashrafhesham1/Udacity-storefront-API/README.md

 ## Storefront API

 an API that support a storefront application that mange users, orders , and products.

 ## Setup

 ### Installing dependencies & Packages :

     					`npm install`

 ### DataBase :

 - set up your Postgres database parameters in `.env` in the project root -as shown below-
 - in your terminal run the migrations to install the database schema : `db-migrate up` - make sure that you installed the API dependencies first -

-- **at this point  the API should be able to connect to the database and run without a problems**
+- **at this point the API should be able to connect to the database and run without a problem**

-- *note : in oreder to run the tests the test database must be empty*
+- _note : in oreder to run the tests the test database must be empty_

 ### Running the server

 after running the server it will start listenning on the port dedicated in `.env`

 ### Environment variables `.env`

     ENVIRONMENT = [environment]
     POSTGRES_HOST = [Your postgres host]
     POSTGRES_DB = [Your postgres database]